 Rationale for the Degree Requirement

 The degree requirement ensures that human resources professionals possess the generic competencies necessary to perform in human resources roles at the required level.
-The degree requirement was not established to ensure that candidates possess discipline-specific knowledge and skills.

 Comparative Education Service (CES)